cyberacademydev/cyberevents/docs/cybercon.md

 # cyberCon0

 For the event one contract must be deployed.
-This contract must define all interactions between organiser, speakers and participants.
+This contract must define all interactions between organizer, speakers and participants.

 ## Roles

 ### Organizer

-Organiser functions:
+Organizer functions:
 - deploy contract to mainnet
 - promote event
 - confirm speakers participation